olivier-matz-6wind/dpdk/doc/guides/rel_notes/deprecation.rst

   to set new power environment if power environment was already initialized.
   In this case the function will return -1 unless the environment is unset first (using ``rte_power_unset_env``).
 Other function usage scenarios will not change.

+* mempool: starting from v20.05, the API of rte_mempool_populate_iova()
+  and rte_mempool_populate_virt() will change to return 0 instead of -EINVAL when there is not enough room to store one object.
+The ABI will be preserved until 20.11.